 - PCF (Processed Chlorine Free): Post-consumer recycled content with no chlorine products used (although traces may be present from past processing).

-FSC, SCI Certifications
+FSC, SFI Certifications

 Look for certifications that show the printing company has met certain requirements toward working with environmentally responsible materials as well as supporting environmentally responsible practices: